-America, the Middle East, South-East Asia, South Asia, Central Asia and Eastern Europe-and geographical characteristics, i.e. according to whether they are land-locked, and by their distance from the equator.
-Secondly, we classified countries according to various economic, political and social characteristics: low income and middle income (using World Bank definitions); conflict and post-conflict economies; oil economies; and transition economies.
-We subsequently classified countries on the basis of average life satisfaction.
-The aim was to explore whether different country types behave differently with respect to our four categories, although clearly there is some overlap across the different categorizations.

-III.2 Obtaining a Single Indicator for each Category
+- 1. Choice of countries and analytical categories.
+Because the aim of the exercise is to capture variance among developing countries, we eliminated countries defined as 'high income' by the U.N.
+In addition, we excluded countries with 1 million or less inhabitants (based on UN estimates for 2002).
+We first considered regional or geographic characteristics, i.e. Sub-Saharan Africa, Latin America, Middle East, Southeast Asia, South Asia, Central Asia and Eastern Europe - as well as categorizing countries according to whether they are landlocked, and by their distance from the equator.
+Secondly, we classified countries according to various economic, political and social characteristics, including low-income and middle-income countries (using World Bank definitions); conflict and post-conflict economies; oil economies; transition economies; and subsequently we classified countries on the basis of average life satisfaction.
+The aim was to explore whether different country types behave differently with respect to our four categories, although clearly there is some overlap across the different categorizations. - 2.
+Obtaining a single indicator for each category.
 Here we confront the normal problems of devising multidimensional indices.
 Simple averaging is not possible for indicators using different scales of measurement.
-The HDI attempts to solve this problem with the shortfall approach, giving each indicator a rank according to the percentage of a country's shortfall compared to the best performers, with the total range being set by the difference between the low and high performers.
-This puts all indicators on a comparable scale but averaging remains an arbitrary process, both because there is no particular reason why every indicator should be valued equally, and (somewhat paradoxically) because the three HDI component indicators are not valued equally, as the range may differ from indicator to indicator.
+The HDI solved this problem by the shortfall approach, giving each indicator a rank according to the percentage shortfall a country showed, compared with the best performers, with the total range being set by the difference between the low and high performers.
+This puts all indicators on a comparable scale but the averaging remains an arbitrary process, both because there is no particular reason why every indicator should be valued equally, and (somewhat paradoxically) because the three HDI component indicators are not valued equally since the range may differ from indicator to indicator.

 We have therefore adopted a different approach.
 We classified each country for each indicator relative to the median.
 The median and other order-based statistics were preferred over parametric measures because the distribution of countries for most indicators deviated sharply from normal.
-Countries were classified as "medium" (M) if they fell within the interquartile range (IQR) for a particular indicator, as "high" (H) if they were above the IQR (in the top 25% of countries), and as "low" (L) if they were below the IQR (in the bottom 25%).
+Countries were classified as 'medium' (M) if they fell within the interquartile range (IQR) for a particular indicator, as 'high' (H) if they were above the IQR (in the top 25 percent of countries), and as 'low' (L) if they were below the IQR (in the bottom 25 percent of countries).

-As noted earlier, one major issue was missing data.
-If we had omitted all countries with missing data we would have been left with a very small sample indeed.
+One major issue was missing data.
+If we had omitted all countries with missing data we would have had a very small sample indeed.
 To avoid this, we ignored missing data, unless they were missing on every indicator in the category.
 This means that some countries are classified on the basis of fewer indicators than others.
-For example, Botswana has full data for the economic, political and basic HD categories, but is very deficient in the social category, with data for income distribution and gender empowerment (GEM) but none on the importance of friends and family, male suicide and tolerance of neighbors.
-Accordingly, its social categorization rests on just the two indicators available.
+For example, Botswana has full data for the economic, political and basic HD categories, but is very deficient in the social category, with data for income distribution and the GEM but none on the importance of friends and family, male suicide and tolerance of neighbors.
+Accordingly, its social categorization rests on just the two indicators that are available.

-Only 21 countries-all high and medium performers-had data on all the social indicators, making it important to consider further the implications of absent data.
-The paucity of data presents particular problems, as the indicators within each category were selected in part because of their low correlation with other indicators in that category, so we could not reliably infer a country's performance on indicators with missing data from its performance on other indicators within that category.
+Only 21 countries - all high and medium performers - had data on all the social indicators, rendering it important to consider further the implications of lacking data.
+The paucity of data presents particular problems because the indicators within each category were selected in part owing to their low correlation with other indicators in that category, so it is not the case that we could reliably infer a country's performance on indicators with missing data based on its performance on other indicators within that category.